 - After restarting Outlook, you can remove the pst-file via the Data Files tab in Account Settings.

-After all this configuring, you can now create a new message and switch between your Exchange account (holding your main address) and the POP3 account (holding your alias address) via the Accounts button (Outlook 2003/2007) or the From button (Outlook 2010/2013).
+After all this configuring, you can now create a new message and switch between your Exchange account (holding your main address) and the POP3 account (holding your alias address) via the From button.

 Note: IMAP can be used as an alternative to POP3 as well but then there is no way to remove the additional folder set and you must make this configuration change instead of step 5 to make sure that your Sent Items are saved on the Exchange server.

-Exchange solution 1: Alias via an AD Contact or Distribution Group
+Exchange workaround 1: Alias via an AD Contact or Distribution Group

-If you cannot connect to your Exchange server via POP3, then there is no solution available which doesn’t require the help of your Exchange administrator.
+If you cannot connect to your Exchange server via POP3/SMTP, then there is no solution available which doesn’t require the help of your Exchange administrator.